SalvatoreRa/tutorial/README.md

 # Tutorials on machine learning

-This series of tutorials is focused on classical machine learning (regression, classification, dimentional reduction and so on).
-I will discuss the basic, the math behind models and how to implement.
+This series of tutorials is focused on classical machine learning (regression, classification, dimensional reduction, and so on).
+I will discuss the basics, the math behind models, and how to implement them.

 &nbsp;